breatheco-de/update-script-cron-task-debian/README.md

 ## 🌱 How to start this project.

-First fork the repo [4GeeksAcademy/update-script-cron-task-debian](https://github.com/4GeeksAcademy/update-script-cron-task-debian/fork).
-You'll need your own fork of this repo in order to deliver your results.
-After that you have a couple of options...

-### One click installation (recommended):

-Then you can open these exercises in just a few seconds by clicking `<> Code` and then `Create codespace`.

-> Once you have VSCode open the LearnPack exercises should start automatically.
-If exercises don't run automatically, you can try typing on your terminal: `$ learnpack start`

-### Local Installation

-Clone this repository in your local environment and follow the steps below:
+Clone this repository inside the local Debian virtual machine environment and follow the steps below:

 1. Install LearnPack, the package manager for learning tutorials and the node compiler plugin for learnpack, make sure you also have node.js 14: